mfisher5/ParticipationNetworks/results/figures/README.md

 ## Results: Figures

-Figures in Fisher et al. (in prep)
+Graphs and figures in the main text and supplement of Fisher et al. (in revision)